hashicorp/terraform-google-vault/modules/vault-lb-fr/README.md

 created by this module in front.

 Some teams may wish to create an *internal* Load Balancer to have a single Vault endpoint.
-While there may be some use cases that necessitate this, a
+While there may be some use cases that necessitate this, all Vault nodes will forward to the active Vault master, so an internal load balancer should not be necessary.

 ## How do you use this module?